 - pH;

 - · conductivity;

 - · chlorides; and

-- total petroleum hydrocarbons (TPH).
+- total petroleum hydrocarbons.

 The parameters above are deemed sufficient to enable identification of any significant changes in groundwater quality related to DWI activities.
-The change in analysing laboratories over the course of the monitoring year did result in a slight increase in the detection limit reported for TPH (0.5 vs. 0.7 g/m3)

-In addition to the standard range of analyses above, baseline samples have been collected from all monitored sites and analysed by Hills for general ion chemistry, BTEX and dissolved gas concentrations.
+In addition to the routine sampling, baseline samples have been collected from all monitored sites and analysed by Hills for general ion chemistry, BTEX and dissolved gas concentrations.
 These more detailed analyses will allow a more in depth assessment of variations in groundwater composition should the need arise in the future.